All Products

 Schedule Condition

-• If you choose Regular Calendar, the conditions can be selected as Month, Week, Date.
-For example, as shown below:
+• If you select Regular Calendar, the available conditions are Month, Week, and Date.
+For example:

 image

-• If you choose Custom Calendar, the conditions can be selected as Date Type, Tag.
-For example, as shown below:
+• If you select Custom Calendar, the available conditions are Date Type and Tag.
+For example:

 image

-• Instance Type: If the scheduling type is selected as Task Triggered, instance type configuration is supported.
-You can choose Recurring Instance, Data Backfill Instance, One-time Instance.
-For example, as shown below:
+• Instance Type: If you set **Schedule Type** to Task Triggered, you can configure the instance type by selecting Recurring Instance, Data Backfill Instance, or One-time Instance.
+For example:

 image